porink0424/dcc/README.md

 ### Run an assembly

-You can make an object file by some RISC-V cross-compiler such as `RISC-V GNU Compiler Toolchain` (https://github.com/riscv-collab/riscv-gnu-toolchain).
+You can make an object file by some RISC-V cross-compiler such as [RISC-V GNU Compiler Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).

 ```
 riscv64-unknown-elf-gcc your_asm.s -o your_obj
 ```

-And then you can run the file by some RISC-V ISA Simulator such as `Spike` (https://github.com/riscv-software-src/riscv-isa-sim).
+And then you can run the file by some RISC-V ISA Simulator such as [Spike](https://github.com/riscv-software-src/riscv-isa-sim).

 ```
 spike pk your_obj